blinkchain/Proof-of-Concept-Yellowpaper/README.md

 8. Next Vote of Confidence voting begins

-> **💡 Quick Info**
->
-> **Producer Arrival** represents new nodes arrival to contest in the Epoch election to produce new blocks.
+**💡 Producer Arrival** represents new nodes arrival to contest in the Epoch election to produce new blocks.
 For Arrival a specific slot is allocated range of x to y block heights in every epoch for the next epoch production.
 Existing and new producers carry out same process, but new nodes tend to have a criteria to be fulfilled, whereas the existing nodes does infact proved passing the criteria for the previous epoch.

 ## Selection of Bandwidth Proof

-> **💡 Quick Info**
->
-> **Bandwidth Proofs** - to be proposed in a new paper "Blink Proofs" will provide a zero knowledge proof to the verfiers (nodes) to calculate its authenticity and ability to contest in the new election to directly influencing to change the block size of the epoch.
+**💡 Bandwidth Proofs** - to be proposed in a new paper "Blink Proofs" will provide a zero knowledge proof to the verfiers (nodes) to calculate its authenticity and ability to contest in the new election to directly influencing to change the block size of the epoch.

 *[@jobyreuben](https://www.github.com/jobyreuben) Author Comment*